github/developer.github.com/content/guides/getting-started.md

 When properly authenticated, you can grab your own user profile:

-    curl -i -u pengwynn https://api.github.com/user
+    curl -i -u <your_username> https://api.github.com/user

-This time, in addition to the same set of information we retrieved for @defunkt earlier, you should see a `plan` object on the response:
+This time, in addition to the same set of information we retrieved for defunkt earlier, you should see a `plan` object on the response:

     ...